Schur indices for noncommutative reality-based algebras with two nonreal basis elements: Introduction

-The size $r$ of the distinguished basis $\mathbf{B}$ is the called the {\it rank} of the RBA.
-The $*$-invariant basis elements are called {\it real}, and otherwise {\it non-real}.
-(This is because the value of any character of $A$ on a real basis element has to be real.
+Axiom (rba4) implies that $\mathbb{R}\mathbf{B}$, the $\mathbb{R}$-span of $\mathbf{B}$, is a $*$-subalgebra of $A$, and axiom (rba5) tells us each $b_i \in \mathbf{B}$ has a unique pseudo-inverse in $\mathbf{B}$.
+The dimension $r = |\mathbf{B}|$ is the called the {\it rank} of the RBA.
+An element of $\mathbf{B}$ is called {\it real} if it is $*$-invariant, and otherwise it is called {\it nonreal}.
+(This terminology reflects the fact that the value of any character of $A$ on a real basis element has to be a real number.
 Real basis elements have also been referred to as $*$-symmetric or $*$-invariant in the literature.)
-Since $(b_i^*)^*=b_i$ for every $b_i \in \mathbf{B}$, the non-real basis elements come in pairs.
+Since $(b_i^*)^*=b_i$ for every $b_i \in \mathbf{B}$, the nonreal basis elements always occur in pairs.

-An RBA {\it has a positive degree map} if there is a $*$-algebra representation $A \rightarrow \mathbb{C}$ for which $\delta(b_i) > 0$ for all $b_i \in \mathbf{B}$.
-In this case each distinguished basis can be normalized by positive constants so that the coefficient of $1$ in $b_ib_i^*$ is equal to $\delta(b_i)$, for all $b_i \in \mathbf{B}$.
+An RBA {\it has a positive degree map} if there is a complex $*$-algebra representation for which $\delta(b_i) > 0$ for all $b_i \in \mathbf{B}$.
+In this case each distinguished basis can be normalized by positive constants so that the coefficient $\lambda_{ii^*0}$ of $b_0=1$ in $b_ib_i^*$ is equal to $\delta(b_i)$, for all $b_i \in \mathbf{B}$.
 This basis is unique relative to $\delta$ and we refer to it as the {\it standard} basis of the RBA.
-We will assume from now on that the distinguished basis of an RBA with positive degree map is the standard one.
+We will assume from now on that the distinguished basis of an RBA with positive degree map is this standard one.
 For further background on RBAs, we refer the reader to \cite{Blau09}.

-The {\it field of definition} $F$ of an RBA with positive degree map is the minimal field extension of $\mathbb{Q}$ containing $\Lambda$, where $\Lambda$ is the set of structure constants for the standard basis.
-From the definition of an RBA we know this is always a subfield of $\mathbb{R}$.
-We will say an RBA with positive degree map is {\it $F$-rational} when its field of definition is $F$, and {\it rational} when its field of definition is $\mathbb{Q}$.
-As the structure constants relative to the regular matrices of a finite group or the adjacency matrices of an association scheme are nonnegative integers, finite groups and association schemes produce important examples of rational RBAs with positive degree map.
+The {\it field of definition} $F$ of an RBA is the minimal field extension of $\mathbb{Q}$ containing $\Lambda$, where $\Lambda$ is the set of structure constants for the standard basis.
+By (rba4) we know this is always a subfield of $\mathbb{R}$.
+We will say an RBA is {\it $F$-rational} when its field of definition is $F$, and {\it rational} when its field of definition is $\mathbb{Q}$.
+As the structure constants relative to the regular matrices of a finite group or the adjacency matrices of an association scheme are nonnegative integers, finite groups and association schemes give familiar examples of rational RBAs with positive degree map.